by Karen Frisch

 on determining family relationships.
 On occasion a child will be

-given the complete name of a family elder, as in the case of
+name of a family elder, as in the case of Israel

 a custom is evidence of considerable respect or affection within